 Underlay Configuration #

-In addition to the configuration described in the underlay configuration section, the VTEP IP allocation strategy must be provided (Note the evpn field).
+In addition to the configuration described in the underlay configuration section, the VTEP (Virtual Tunnel End Point) source must be configured via the evpn field.
+There are two mutually exclusive options:

 apiVersion: openpe.openperouter.github.io/v1alpha1